 I love DX, contesting, long distance running (marathon and half marathon) and traveling and if they can be done all at the same time even better.
-So far I have visited 123 DXCC entities and operate, from serious expedition to a few QSOs, from nearly a third of them.
+So far I have visited 128 DXCC entities and operate, from serious expedition to a few QSOs, from nearly a third of them.
 Visit my travel list at the DXFC web site it include some most wanted like P5 to mention one.

 At the present I have 9 band DXCC and the highest DXCC Challenge score in Mexico.
 Also DXCC on all modes: Mixed, SSB, CW, RTTY, Satellite and QRP.
 Although there is no official DXCC for 10 meter FM I'm working on it.